makkus/upcheck/docs/sources_and_targets.md

 ## Sources

 Sources emit check result data.
 Usually, this will be done directly after a check.
-In some cases you might want to use Kafka as an intermediate data streaming component, in which case you would use one of the *kafka-*' sources below.
+In some cases you might want to use Kafka as an intermediate data streaming component, in which case you would use one of the '*kafka-*' sources below.

 ### source: ``check``